matshp0/backend-lab2/README.md

 ## About the Project

 This is a NestJS project that provides a simple API for managing users, categories, and records.
 It is built with a modular architecture, with separate modules for each of the main features.
+[Live demo](https://backend-lab2-ykv3.onrender.com)

 ## Getting Started